Jisung-P91/Jisung-P91.github.io/index.md

 Hi, my name is Ji Sung Park.
 This is a place for me to write on things that I am genuinely interested in.

+## **Blog #14 it's really hard to tell what is kosher** ##
+*2024-03-08*

+If we think of carbox removal as an innovation, carbon credits are rewards for all the sweats and tears that paid off.
+Transformation in the auto industry from combustible to electric has milked this opportunity to turn profittable or reduce their price to dominate the market.
+Forestation is an obvious one to earn credits as it actively takes up the carbon dioxide from the atmosphere and converts it into some form of energy.
+Another carbon credit, avoidance credits, is given when you show that you have avoided introducing more carbons into the atmosphere, such as not cutting down the trees.
+The problem here is that it is hard to quantify how much carbon generation has been avoided by not taking down the trees.
+If you show that the land, if converted to some emission-generating factory grid, would generate a ton of emission, then maybe it should earn more credits?

 ## **Blog #13 When the rubber meets the road (literally) and the stalled housing market** ##
 *2024-03-05*